 Customer success managers and account managers are not the same job, nor are they two sides of the same coin.
-And if you want to run an efficient customer success team/program, you need to understand where the differences are
+And if you want to run an efficient customer success team/program, you need to understand where the differences are.

 1. Different Backgrounds

-Account management has been around for a long time—companies long ago realized the importance of having a group outside of the sales team that focuses on business relationship management and growth.
+Account management has been around for a long time—companies long ago realized the importance of having a group outside the sales team that focuses on business relationship management and growth.
 Beyond that, account people facilitate efficient communication between a company and its clients and have evolved to collaborate with customer success to drive renewals, upsells, and cross-sells.

 2. Main Goals

 Yes.
 However, the metrics that are applied to customer success managers and those applied to account managers are often very different.

-Because customer success metrics are tried directly to the numbers achieved by the customer, it encourages proactive, relationship-driven strategies that make for a very different style of management.
+Because customer success metrics are tied directly to customer outcomes, it encourages proactive, relationship-driven strategies that make for a very different style of management.
 These goals influence the rest of the points on this list, especially this next one:

 3. Proactive vs. Reactive